5FMTB/Todo/README.md

 # Todo
 API with local database connection (.NET Core, Entity framework).
-This project is a Todo list, where you can add, modify or delete tasks using postman
+This project is a Todo list, where you can add, modify or delete tasks using postman.